-"I'm not saying he doesn't shout and rant but since becoming general secretary of Unite they haven't really been in that many really big disputes, such as this tanker drivers' one."
+"I'm not saying he doesn't shout and rant, but since becoming general secretary of Unite, they haven't really been in that many really big disputes."

 He has expressed interest in direct political action with groups such as UK Uncut, and members of his inner circle are known to hold radical political views even further to the left.

-"I think it tells us that Len McCluskey is not someone who is going to seek to be bound by the narrow confines of the Labour Party but is going to look to reach outside of the Labour movement to build his coalition," says Dan Hodges, an ex-union worker and Labour Party commentator who now blogs for the Daily Telegraph.
+"I think it tells us that Len McCluskey is not someone who is going to seek to be bound by the narrow confines of the Labour Party, but is going to look to reach outside of the Labour movement to build his coalition," says Dan Hodges, an ex-union worker and Labour Party commentator who is now a newspaper columnist.

 "Whether that will ultimately be beneficial to him and his union, only time will tell."

-As well as cultivating an external powerbase, how far is Mr McCluskey trying to push the Labour Party to the left?
+As well as cultivating an external powerbase, how far has Mr McCluskey been trying to push the Labour Party to the left?